santiment/academy/src/docs/sansheets/getting-started/setting-up/index.md

 ---
 title: Setting up Sansheets
 description: To add Sansheets to your Google Sheets first open a spreadsheet.
 It can be a fresh one.
-You will find the option **`Get add-ons...`** in the top navigation under...
+You will find the option "Get add-ons..."" in the top navigation under...
 author: Max Bartel
 ---